 Section 4.
-The Educational and Social Activities committee is responsible for the planning of events open to all University Staff members, other than events put on by the Service Committee.
-These events include the delegating, planning, and organizing of the Fall Luncheon and the Lunch & Learn series.
+The Educational and Social Activities committee is responsible for the planning of events open to all University Staff members, other than events hosted or facilitated by the Service Committee.
+Such events include the annual Fall Luncheon and Lunch & Learn series among others.
 At least one recreation or social event for the staff as a whole shall be coordinated by this committee per year.

 Section 5.
-Special committees may be appointed at the discretion of the Chairperson and their members terms of office and the extent of their authority shall be designated specifically in the appointment.
+Special committees may be appointed at the discretion of the Chairperson.
+In such case, the Chairperson decides respective committee members’ terms of office and the extent of authority designated to those appointed committee members.

 Section 6.
-All committees shall hold, at a minimum, meetings once monthly and shall keep a record of their proceedings.
-Minutes from each committee meeting shall be passed on to the Secretary, in addition to reporting any updates to the rest of the Council.
+All committees shall hold, at a minimum, meetings once monthly and shall keep a record of proceedings.
+Minutes from each committee meeting shall be provided to the Staff Council Secretary in addition to reporting any updates to the rest of the Council.
 At the first Staff Council meeting of each month, the last 10-15 minutes shall be devoted to committee meetings.

 Section 7.
-Each member of Staff Council must serve on a minimum of one committee while serving their two-year term on the Council.
+Each member of Staff Council must serve on a minimum of one committee while serving a two-year term on the Council.

 Section 1.
 All officers shall be nominated at the first regular meeting of the year following installation of new members.
 Officer election will be held at the next meeting.
-Nominations will be accepted up until the election occurs.
-Officers shall take charge of their positions immediately following elections.
+Nominations are accepted until the election occurs.
+Officers shall take charge of the positions immediately following elections.

 Section 3.
-Voting for all officers shall be by secret ballot, unless a position is uncontested.
+Voting for all officers are cast via secret ballot, unless a position is uncontested.

 Section 4.
 Officers shall be elected by affirmative vote of majority of the Staff Council.
+Officers shall be elected by affirmative majority Staff Council vote.
 If a plurality results, the two individuals with the most votes shall be presented on the second ballot until a majority is attained.

 Section 5.
-Before each officer is elected, each candidate will be allowed to give a brief speech regarding his/her candidacy that is not to exceed five minutes in the case of Chairperson, three minutes in the case of Co-Chairperson and two minutes in all other elections.
+Before each officer is elected, each candidate is permitted to give a brief speech regarding his/her candidacy, not to exceed five minutes for nominees of Chairperson, three minutes for nominees of Co-Chairperson, and two minutes in all other elections.

 Section 6.
-Voting shall occur in the following order: Chairperson, Co-Chairperson, Secretary and then Committee Chairperson.
+Voting shall occur in the following order: Chairperson, Co-Chairperson, Secretary, and Committee Chairperson.